bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/system.rst

 Cluster
 ^^^^^^^

-If your engine runs with an :ref:`license-edition` licence, your are able to define :ref:`cluster`.
-In addition your engine cockpit will provide a **Cluster** navigation menuitem.
+If your engine runs with an :ref:`license-edition` license, your are able to define :ref:`cluster`.
+In addition your engine cockpit will provide a **Cluster** navigation menu item.
 This will give you an overview of your running nodes and a detail view dialog if you click on one node.

 .. figure:: /_images/engine-cockpit/engine-cockpit-cluster.png